Article two in a series of three about self-harm.

 For adolescents whose cutting is especially serious, only extended treatment can help.
 Some need external help keeping themselves safe until they can find the courage and self-control it takes to face the emotional pain and heal it.
 In these cases, the 24/7 supervision and structure of a hospital or residential adolescent treatment center can be helpful.

-The bottom line is that parents, treatment professionals and friends all need to patiently and respectfully engage in a genuine relationship of trust with someone who self-harms in order to take the next steps.
-Those next steps include teaching her new tools which will help her to work through her pain and assisting her in replacing the shame she feels with love.
+The bottom line is that parents, treatment professionals, and friends all need to patiently and respectfully engage in a genuine relationship of trust with someone who self-harms in order to take the next steps.
+Those next steps include teaching her new tools that will help her to work through her pain and assisting her in replacing the shame she feels with love.